ChristianJHughes/DonutBaron/README.md

 # The Donut Baron

-<b>The Donut Baron gets gets donuts in the hands of you and your coworkers.</b>
+<b>The Donut Baron gets **MORE DONUTS** in the hands of you and your coworkers.</b>

 "Donut Day" is a joyous weekly holiday in which the "Donut Dollie" brings donuts for the office; the "Donut Dollie" changes each week, as do the types of donuts available.

-We've created an open donut web platform (ODWP) with the following features:
+**The Donut Baron** is an Open Donut Web Platform (ODWP) with the following features:

-    -The flexibility to allow any organization to organize and maintain their own “Donut Day.”
+- The flexibility to allow any organization to organize and maintain their own “Donut Day.”

-    -A clear schedule for upcoming donut days, as well as who is responsible for bringing the donuts each week.
+- A clear schedule for upcoming donut days, as well as who is responsible for bringing the donuts each week.

-    -A ratings system that allows users to vote on the reliability of each “Donut Dollie,” and the quality of their pastries.
+- A ratings system that allows users to vote on the reliability of each “Donut Dollie,” and the quality of their pastries.

 ### Installation and Configuration
 Download and unzip the complete "DonutBaron" directory.
-Sample blog posts are included -- if you are inclined to start with a clean database, simply run `node database/seed.js`.
+Run `node database/seed.js` to create a sample donut database.

+To create a new database for your organization, modify *database/seed.js* to insert your initial users (in place of the 3 sample users provided).

+**Please note:** One user *must* have their `is_donut_baron` property set to `1` upon database creation.

 ### Running The Application
 Run the server using node.
-The entry point for the applica
+The entry point for the application resides in the top level directory as *app.js*.
+Start the server by running:
 ```
 node app.js
 ```
-Navigate to port 8080 on the client-side to access the web content.
+The server operates on port 8080 by default.

 ### Application Usage
 *Index*: